 Code Club will teach your child much more than how to program a computer.
 Our projects are fun, creative and will help your child understand how to solve problems by breaking them down into smaller problems.

 Our first set of projects uses Scratch which is software you download from the internet.
 We encourage children to carry on with their projects at home if they have enjoyed them.

 If you would like your child’s school to start a Code Club then there are some things you can do to help.
 If the school isn't interested you could search for a public club on this site and see if there is one in your local area.

 Firstly, explain the idea to your child, does their little face light up?
 Would their friends be interested too?

-Alternatively, if you have no luck getting your school involved - or if you home school your children - you could register to set up a club in your own home!
-Simply register as a venue and select ‘Home School’ as the venue type from the drop-down menu.
+Alternatively, if you have no luck getting your school involved - or if you home school your children - you could download our materials for use at home.

 Please be aware that if you plan to teach children other than your own, then you’ll need to be DBS checked.
 Please read the section on DBS checks in our FAQs for more information.
 It’s also worth noting that if the school CAN set up a club, then this is a far better option - it gives your child the opportunity to learn and develop along with their friends and schoolmates, and is much more fun!

 Finding a Code Club volunteer can sometimes take a little while but there are things you can do with your child in the meantime to keep their interest in programming alive.

 Download our materials to use at home!
 Head over to our projects page to access our full set of materials, and work through them with your child at home.

 Download Code Club's materials